 (This post contains affiliate links.
 See our sponsor and affiliate disclosure here)

 Start dabbing on paint to work towards your aged mirror effect to create the look of mirrored paint.
+It should have a mottled look.

 After the first coat of Pearl paint, then dab on different coats of paint of Black Tie, Champagne Gold, and then the Silver paint.
 Be very light with the gold, and add more of the silver.
 You are going for a mottled mercury glass effect on the glass.
 Keep dabbing until you get a coverage over the entire window.
 Repeat the steps until you get the level of desired patina.

 Once your leafing is done, paint the entire back of the glass in the black paint to make it dark and dense.
 This is going to give your DIY mercury glass mirror depth, and make it look like a real antiqued mirror, instead of a fake antiqued mirror.
+This is a reverse process.
+If you decide to do this on a jar, you need to either do these steps in reverse or on the inside of the glass.

 The effect is so lovely, I really want to do this with a door or much larger window.
 I love the look of metallic paint using glass paint like this gold mercury glass effect on these mini-vases.